-The dark horse topping our list of browsers using the least RAM space is none other than Microsoft Edge.
+The dark horse topping our list which browser uses less RAM is none other than Microsoft Edge.
 Gone are the days of Internet Explorer with bugs and exploitations galore; now, with a Chromium engine, things are looking up for Edge.
 Although not exactly the most popular browser (with only 3.39% of the browser market share), Microsoft Edge has proven to be much better than its reputation would have you believe.

-Based on our test results, Edge occupies only 790MBs memory with 10 tabs open, much lower than all the other browsers on our list.
-Open 20 tabs at once and Edge will take up only 1.2GBs RAM space, which shows great optimization of space consumption.
+Based on our test results, Edge occupies only 790MB of memory with 10 tabs open, much lower than all the other browsers on our list.
+Open 20 tabs at once and Edge will take up only 1.2GB RAM, which shows great optimization of browser memory consumption.

-Up to now, we have underlined the 5 worldwide popular browsers which are distinguished for their low RAM usage (of course they hold other beneficial features as well).
-Now, we want to draw your attention to a comparison we prepared on different features of the above-mentioned browsers.
+Up to now, we have underlined the 7 worldwide popular browsers which are distinguished for their low RAM usage (of course they hold other beneficial features as well).
+Now, we want to draw your attention to a comparison we prepared on the different features of the above-mentioned browsers.